chazwatkins/ash_training/labs/8-ash-phoenix-form.md

 end
 ```

-7. Then we add this to our `<.simple_form` to add `phx-change="validate"`.

-8. Now we can try it out our tweet form, and if you violate any validations on the tweet, you will see the validation errors automatically appear as soon as you meet the error conditions.
+7. Now we can try it out our tweet form, and if you violate any validations on the tweet,
+   you will see the validation errors automatically appear as soon as you meet the error conditions.
+   Try writing more than the character limit.